DPS Traffic Stop Leads to Drug Seizure - News Talk Sports 710AM & 97.5FM

-Over 3/4 of a million dollars worth of marijuana was seized after a weekend traffic stop in Carson County.
-A DPS trooper made the stop Sunday afternoon on I-40 near Conway for a traffic violation.
-The trooper found multiple plastic wrapped bundles of pot in and behind the rear passenger seats and in between the pickup bed and liner.
-The drugs weighed 128 pounds and the driver was booked into Carson County for Felony Possession.
-They were reportedly being taken from Deming, New Mexico to Oklahoma City.
+The DPS seized 140 pounds of marijuana Thursday after a traffic stop on I-40 in Carson County.
+The Trooper made the stop that afternoon near Conway for a traffic violation.
+The Trooper then found multiple plastic wrapped packages of pot in the rear cargo area.
+The drugs are worth approximately $849,000.
+The driver was booked into Carson County for Felony Possession of Marijuana.
+The drugs were reportedly being taken from California to Oklahoma.

 DPS Traffic Stop Leads to Drug Seizure